-Today's author: HELENE DUNBAR
+Today's author: ANGELA ACKERMAN

-QUESTIONS FOR HELENE:
+QUESTIONS FOR ANGELA:

 1. What role did your participation in a Miss Snark's First Victim contest or critique round play in your ultimate success as an author?